A Spectral-based Physics-informed Finite Operator Learning for Prediction of Mechanical Behavior of Microstructures: SPiFOL methodology for mapping microstructures to stresses

-In this section, we discuss the SPiFOL architecture which uses a simple multi-layer perception (MLP), modified MLP adopted from \cite{wang2022improved}, and FNO architecture \cite{li2020fourier}.
-Fig.\,\ref{fig:spifol_arch} depicts a detailed view of SPiFOL architecture.
-SPiFOL maps microstructure topologies to their mechanical responses.
-The strains produced by this network are converted into the stress field by applying the material law specific to each phase existing at the corresponding microstructure topology.
-Subsequently, the Lippmann-Schwinger operator is constructed by considering the desired output resolution and utilizing Fourier shape functions, as shown on the right side of Fig.\,\ref{fig:spifol_arch}.
-By using gradients and physical constraints in Fourier space, the computational effort is greatly reduced - there is no need for additional tools to construct gradients such as automatic differentiation or FEM which can increase the cost of training.
-Through a single multiplication of the Lippmann-Schwinger operator with the polarization stress, the equilibrium PDEs in Fourier space are established, as described in Eq.\,\ref{eq:8}.
-The following section provides a detailed discussion of the neural network structures employed in this work.\\ \\ \textbf{Remark 1:} Fourier shape functions, which are used to compute gradients in Fourier space, can be constructed at multiple resolutions if the sample data is available at those levels.
-Consequently, physical constraints can be formulated at multiple resolutions, simultaneously.\\ \\ \textbf{Remark 2:} The choice of shape functions in Fourier space is arbitrary, one could use higher-order terms without any increase in the computational cost of training. \\ \\ \textbf{Remark 3:} The SPiFOL framework builds on traditional FFT solvers, which inherently rely on rectangular periodic microstructures and enforce periodic boundary conditions.
-While these constraints may seem restrictive, they are well suited to the nature of multiscale approaches, where the assumption of periodicity helps to capture representative behavior across scales.
+By leveraging gradients and physical constraints in Fourier space, the computational cost is significantly reduced.
+This approach eliminates the need for additional tools, such as AD or FEM, which can substantially increase training overhead.
+The equilibrium PDEs in Fourier space are efficiently established through a single multiplication of the Lippmann-Schwinger operator with the polarization stress, as outlined in Eqs.~\eqref{eq:8}.
+The following section provides a comprehensive discussion of the neural network architectures employed in this study.\\ \textbf{Remark 1:} Fourier space shape functions, used to compute gradients in Fourier space, can be constructed at multiple resolutions if sample data is available at those levels.
+This enables the formulation of physical constraints simultaneously across different resolutions, enhancing the model’s flexibility in multiscale applications.\\ \textbf{Remark 2:} The selection of shape functions in Fourier space is arbitrary; higher-order terms can be incorporated without increasing the computational cost of training.
+This flexibility allows for improved approximation capabilities without compromising efficiency.\\ \textbf{Remark 3:} The SPiFOL framework builds upon traditional FFT solvers, which inherently rely on rectangular, periodic microstructures and enforce periodic boundary conditions.
+While these constraints may appear restrictive, they are well-suited to multiscale modeling, where the assumption of periodicity effectively captures representative behavior across different scales.